oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 [Elasticsearch](https://www.elastic.co/) is one of the most powerful and popular search engines on the market.
 Elasticsearch lets you search through vast amounts of data, whether you're implementing real-time search experiences or doing in-depth data analysis.

-In this tutorial, you’ll learn how to integrate Elasticsearch into your Node.js app.
-You’ll see how to connect it with the front-end and how to secure your entire API and data with Okta.
+In this tutorial, you'll learn how to integrate Elasticsearch into your Node.js app.
+You'll see how to connect it with the front-end and how to secure your entire API and data with Okta.

 You can follow along with [this GitHub repository](https://github.com/oktadev/okta-elasticsearch-node-example).

 ## What is Elasticsearch?

 At its core, Elasticsearch is a NoSQL analytics database with an extensive JSON-centric REST API used for querying and indexing data.
-It’s built in Java, on top of [Apache Lucene](https://lucene.apache.org/), providing a scalable and performant search experience.
+It's built in Java, on top of [Apache Lucene](https://lucene.apache.org/), providing a scalable and performant search experience.

 Over time, Elasticsearch and its ecosystem have evolved dramatically, turning into a set of software components called the Elastic Stack (also known as ELK Stack).
 This stack includes the Elasticsearch service as the core, Kibana for data visualization and management, and Logstash for processing and indexing data into Elasticsearch.

 Elasticsearch and the accompanying Elastic Stack provide solutions for a growing number of use cases, such as the following:
-- **Search services:** Whether it’s inside an app or website or across an enterprise’s internal data sets, Elasticsearch can power all kinds of search experiences.
+- **Search services:** Whether it's inside an app or website or across an enterprise's internal data sets, Elasticsearch can power all kinds of search experiences.
 - **Data analytics:** Because of its near-real-time data querying and easy data injection, Elasticsearch is suitable for analyzing data from system logs or business operations.
 - **Monitoring:** Apart from analytics, Elasticsearch is also suitable for all kinds of monitoring, serving as a central hub for different data sources.

 ## Integrating Elasticsearch with Express

-Before getting started with the app, you’ll first want to ensure you have the following software installed:
+Before getting started with the app, you'll first want to ensure you have the following software installed:
 - [Node.js](https://nodejs.org/en/) together with NPM (v12.2.0 or newer)
 - [Okta CLI](https://cli.okta.com/)